Harry Styles Dropped An Ethereal New Video & Fans Are Convinced He’s Coming Out

 Still others, are simply calling it a new kind of religious experience.

 So far, the video has more than 10 million views, and is trending on YouTube.
-Additionally, the song is now No. 1 on the iTunes singles chart, and is No. 3 on Spotify’s global chart with more than 4 million streams.
+Additionally, it's No. 3 on Spotify’s global chart with more than 4 million streams.

-While most people are reveling in the experience that is new music from Styles, some have begun to connect the suggestive nature of his video — the dancing and cuddling with all genders, the bisexual color scheme — with the fact that it was released on National Coming Out Day in the U.S.
+While most people are revelling in the experience that is new music from Styles, some have begun to connect the suggestive nature of his video — the dancing and cuddling with all genders, the bisexual colour scheme — with the fact that it was released on National Coming Out Day.

 “Harry Styles releasing a song the day before national coming out day saying he’s never going back and do you know who you are with males & females dancing around him literally bi anthem I am in tears,” said one fan on Twitter.